12 of the Best Plant-Based Proteins Even Non-Vegetarians Should Eat

-You might as well compare protein to the importance of water.
+You might as well compare the importance of protein to the importance of water.
 It's just an everyday essential our bodies need to survive and thrive.
-You have to consume the proper amount of protein every day to do just about anything—whether you're trying to boost your metabolism, lose weight, or give your body more energy, incorporating healthy amounts of protein into your diet is non-negotiable.
+You have to consume the proper amount of protein every day to do just about anything.
+Whether you're trying to boost your metabolism, lose weight, or give your body more energy, incorporating healthy amounts of protein into your diet is nonnegotiable.

 I'll quickly share my meatless testimony: I've been going meatless lately and have honestly never felt better.
 A nutritionist once told me to make vegetables the star of my meals.
-I began basing my meals around vegetables—some I'd never even tried before—and it's been amazing falling in love with new plant-based proteins that make me feel like I have my life together.
-I talked more about the best plant-based proteins with Evolve’s in-house nutritionist, Trish Griffin, who’s also a registered dietitian, and Jonathan Valdez, registered dietitian and owner of Genki Nutrition.
+I began basing my meals on vegetables—some I'd never even tried before—and it's been amazing falling in love with new plant-based proteins that make me feel like I have my life together.
+I talked more about the best plant-based proteins with Trish Griffin, RDN, LD, and Jonathan Valdez, MBA, RDN, CSG, CDN, CCM, CDCES, ACE-CPT, owner of Genki Nutrition.

-It's also important to call out that the 2006 and 2015 Academy of Nutrition and Dietetics explains that eating a variety of plant foods over the course of the day provides all our body's required amino acids.
+It's also important to call out that the explains that eating a variety of plant foods over the course of the day provides all our body's required amino acids.

-Read on for their favorite plant-based proteins and some fun ways to incorporate these into your diet.
+Read on for Griffin's and Valdez's favorite plant-based proteins and some fun ways to incorporate these into your diet.

-For these reasons, he’s a lover of soymilk, as well.
-"Soy milk is powerful plant base which has about 6 grams of protein and can be used in various ways from baking, pancakes, or even smoothies," says Valdez.
+For the reasons above, Valdez loves soy milk as well.
+"Soy milk is a powerful plant base, which has about 6 grams of protein and can be used in various ways from baking, pancakes, or even smoothies," says Valdez.
 "This is definitely a perfect substitute for cow's milk for people who may have milk allergies or severe lactose intolerance."

 "Pumpkin seeds provide note only protein but also vitamin A, vitamin E, copper, magnesium, manganese, and zinc," says Griffin.